Run lightweight local workflows

 steps:

-description: Deploy the application to staging environment
+description: Deploy frontend application

 steps: